At Scholes (Elmet) Primary, we place great emphasis on calculating skills, both mental and formal written calculations.

 You can help your child at home using the series of spreadsheets below.
 To practise these at home:

-- download and open the file (the year group label is a guide only)
+- download the file (the year group label is a guide only) and it will open in an Excel spreadsheet

 - press F9 for a new test (you can generate an unlimited number of different tests – just keep pressing F9 to generate a new test!)